quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part53_9.3_Types_of_In.md

 Background context: The Wii and PS3 controllers use accelerometers to estimate their orientation.
 This is crucial for games that require precise control, such as Super Mario Galaxy where players roll a ball by tilting the controller.

 Formula:
-- For a perfectly level controller (IR sensor pointing at your TV), \( z \) acceleration should be approximately 1g.
+- For a perfectly level controller (IR sensor pointing at your TV), $z$ acceleration should be approximately 1g.
-- For a controller held upright with IR facing up, \( y \) acceleration should show +1g and \( z \) should be 0g.
+- For a controller held upright with IR facing up, $y $ acceleration should show +1g and$z$ should be 0g.
-- At 45 degrees, both \( y \) and \( z \) accelerations should read around 0.707g.
+- At 45 degrees, both $y $ and$z$ accelerations should read around 0.707g.

 Explanation:
-The gravity (1g) on the \( z \)-axis is used as a reference point to determine orientation.
+The gravity (1g) on the $z$-axis is used as a reference point to determine orientation.
 Using inverse sine and cosine operations, pitch, yaw, and roll can be calculated based on the acceleration values from the other axes.

 :p How does the Wiimote use its accelerometers to estimate its orientation?
 ??x